an00pvijayan/myretail-products/README.md

 Jacoco code coverage with PMD code analysis are performed as a part of maven build.
 To skip pmd analysis, please use `-Dpmd.skip` parameter The reports can be found in `/target/site` location

+### Performance metrics
+The application implements Micrometer JmxMeterRegistry for tracking performance.
+This can be observed using locally available *Java Monitoring and Management Console*.

+1. execute `jconsole` from terminal to access the console.
+2. connect local process ends with the ProductApplication (insecure connection)
+3. custom metrics are grouped under *metrics* folder